HariSekhon/Jenkins/README.md

 See [Documentation](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries) for how to load and use this library directly from Jenkins.

+You can fork this repo and create environment branches to have full control over all updates via pull requests all the way through to production.

 Forked from [HariSekhon/Templates](https://github.com/HariSekhon/Templates), for which this is now a submodule:

 ### See Also